We offer liquidity and transparency on financial markets

 We are committed to being good corporate citizens of the communities we operate in.
 We pay taxes where they are due and subscribe to fair taxation, both in terms of corporate taxes and wage taxation.
 In 2016 we paid total taxes of €62.1 million which is 25% of our Net Trading Income.

-Flow Traders operates a fair, transparent and straightforward tax policy.
+We operate a fair, transparent and straightforward tax policy.
 We believe this is an important part of being a sustainable business and in delivering long-term value to all of the company’s stakeholders, including the tax authorities in countries whose infrastructure and facilities we benefit from.
 We do not use aggressive tax structuring or tax havens.
 We entered into a covenant with the Dutch Tax Authority for horizontal supervision (horizontal toezicht).
 This allows the Dutch Tax Authority and ourselves to pro-actively manage our relationship and discuss any tax items timely, transparently and professionally.

 We are involved in society and our immediate vicinity